AtRiskMedia/tractstack-docs/src/content/docs/start/installation.md

 description: Self-hosted recipes on Debian
 ---

 Tract Stack is free (as in kitten).
-If you're able to provide an adequate home, it's yours - made available under the source-available [Functional Source License](/start/license) (only restriction is no re-selling Tract Stack as-a-service.)
+Provide an adequate home, and it's yours - under the source-available [Functional Source License](/start/license) (only restriction is no re-selling Tract Stack as-a-service.)

 Commercial use is [encouraged](/start/license/).
 If you are an agency looking to build with Tract Stack, [let's chat](mailto:hello@tractstack.com).

 If you're up to the challenge we'll provide you with everything required to install and self-host your own Tract Stack!

 :::caution[This is a technical guide]
-If you want Tract Stack as a service, visit [Pricing](https://tractstack.com/pricing?utm_source=docs&utm_medium=www&utm_campaign=starlight) for managed hosting and kitty "hoteling" options.
+If you want Tract Stack as a service, visit [Pricing](https://tractstack.com/pricing?utm_source=docs&utm_medium=www&utm_campaign=starlight) for managed hosting and "kitty hoteling" options.
 :::

 ## Quick install (for preview)

 For non-production use you don't even need Docker.
-It will work in `dev` mode just fine via a local-first Turso database.
+It will work in `dev` mode via a local-first Turso database.

 Pre-requirements: Node 20, pnpm 9+